-The corporation is a governmental entity.
+The corporation is a governmental entity

-ARTICLE VII
+SELECLE VII

-The corporation and its incorporators, board members, officers, employees, and volunteers have governmental immunity as provided in Section 7 of Act No. 170 of the Public Acts of 1964, being Section 691.1407 of the Michigan Compiled Laws.
+The corporation and its incorporators to and elembers, officers, employees, and volunteers have governmental immunity as provided it seed on 7 of Act No. 170 of the Public Acts of 1964, being section 691.1407 of the Michigan Expanded Laws.